Pret-a-LLOD/pret-a-llod-blog/blog_generator/inputs/content/posts/pret-a-llod-at-elg.md

 title: Prêt-à-LLOD at ELG
 slug: pret-a-llod-at-elg
 type: post
+summary:  Thierry Declerck was representing the Prêt-à-LLOD project at the Kick-Off Meeting of the newly launched European Language Grid (ELG) project.

 Thierry Declerck was representing the Prêt-à-LLOD project at the Kick-Off Meeting of the newly launched European Language Grid (ELG)